-- 1. The purpose of this report is to: - (a) seek Council approval for adoption of the Procurement Policy - (b) to rescind three existing policies relating to: - Tendering preference of local firms (25 June 1990) - Tendering preference for New Zealand produced goods (19 November 1990) - Tendering sustainability consideration Timber from Tropical Rainforests Policy (1991). - (c) to seek Council agreement that staff should report to the Council's Audit and Risk Subcommittee on a quarterly basis on: - Contracts greater than \$50,000 which have not gone to market and the reasons for this - Quarterly expenditure against each supplier within each Panel.
+- 1. The purpose of this report is to seek an Audit and Risk Subcommittee recommendation that Council: - (a) Adopt the Procurement Policy. - (b) Rescind two existing policies relating to: - Tendering preference of local firms (25 June 1990) - Tendering preference for New Zealand produced goods (19 November 1990). - (c) Agree that staff should report to the Council Corporate and Financial Committee on a quarterly basis on: - Operational contracts for goods and services > \$50,000 which have not gone to market and the reasons for this - Capital works contracts > \$500,000 which have not gone to market and the reasons for this - Quarterly expenditure against each supplier within each Panel. - (d) Agree to the application of the recommended guidelines for purchases below \$50,000.